Adventure Travel in English to Boost Your Vocabulary

 This past week, I traveled to the Caucasus region.
 The trip was amazing and full of adventure.
 Plus, I got to meet one of my students face-to-face.
 It was like meeting a friend after a long time and I feel very lucky to have had the opportunity to meet her.

-Also, last year I shared a lesson with you on common vocabulary we use for talking about travel and it has been one of my most popular lessons.
+Also, last year I shared a lesson with you on common vocabulary we use for to Tell Travel Stories in English and it has been one of my most popular lessons.
 So, yesterday I thought, “I should do another travel story lesson!”

 And that’s exactly what I’ve done.